 This Annex 1 includes details of the Processing of Controller Data as required by Article 28(3) GDPR.

-The Controller Data is processed for the purpose of providing the Service, the ongoing operation thereof, and/or for security purposes.
+The Controller Data is processed on behalf of the Controller for the purpose of providing the Service, the ongoing operation thereof, and/or for security purposes.

-3.2 Email addresses and log-in credentials of authorized Controller personnel inherent for the provision of the Service for the purpose of creating Outputs (as defined in the Principal Agreement) and contacting Processor in connection with the provision of technical support for the Service.
+- Email addresses and log-in credentials of authorized Controller personnel (“Authorized Representatives”) inherent for the provision of the Service, for the purpose of creating Outputs (as defined in the Principal Agreement) and of those End Users which contact Processor in connection with the provision of technical support for the Service.